-Pregnancy is the time to read about what life can and will bring once baby arrives, and how to get prepared for it.
-The books featured here will help first-time moms learn how to bond with baby, maintain a happy marriage, accept the many ways pregnancy changes you (mentally, emotionally and physically) and make peace with your inevitable screw-ups.
-And don’t worry – it’s not all seriousness.
-You’ve gotta learn to laugh too at one of life’s greatest challenges and miracles.
+Pregnancy is the time to read about what life can and will bring once your baby arrives, and how to prepare for it.
+The books featured here will help first-time moms learn how to bond with their baby, maintain a happy marriage, accept the many ways pregnancy changes you (mentally, emotionally and physically) and make peace with your inevitable screwups.
+And don't worry — it's not all seriousness.
+You've got to learn to laugh at one of life's greatest challenges and miracles.
 These books will show you how.

 It Gets Easier! …and Other Lies We Tell New Mothers